 Why is the package called 'synthpop'?

 The package name synthpop stands for sythetic population.
 It doesn't have much to do with pop music.
-Kraftwerk was a great trendsetter but its synthesizers and models are of different kind.
+Kraftwerk was a great trendsetter but its synthesizers and models are of a different kind.
 If you wanted and hoped to hear some data go here.

 What is the meaning of the 'synthpop' logo?